Fat Biking FAQs

 At this time, only two area ski trails are open to fat bikes.
 The Town of Hayward Recreational Forest allows fat bikes on the groomed ski trails on Wednesday nights on a trial basis.
 The National Forest Service has opened up some of the trails at the Valhalla Recreation Area to fat bikes on a trial basis (although that fact is not yet reported on the website).
 Note that bikes require a firmer trail than skiers require, so ski trails are not always groomed firmly enough to accommodate a bike.
 It is not uncommon to have to lower a fat bike’s tire pressure to 3 or 4 PSI to be able to ride a ski trail without breaking through.
 Two CAMBA Trails currently use a few short sections of ski trail near trailheads, or to link separate sections of groomed bike trails.
 Please ride on the edge of these trails where the bike groomer has gone.
 Two other CAMBA Trails have extensive shared use sections.
-Again, please stay on the edge designated for bikes and do not ride on the skiing lane.
+Again, please stay on the side of the trail designated for bikes and do not ride on the skiing lane.

 No, you should not ride on groomed snowmobile trails.
 A Bayfield County ordinance prohibits the use of bikes on groomed snowmobile trails.
 Sawyer County allows bicycles on groomed snowmobile trails, but CAMBA does not condone it due to safety issues.
 Also, be aware that many snowmobile trails cross private property pursuant to a contract between the local snowmobile club and the landowner that allows snowmobiling but not other uses, such as cycling.
 Cycling on such trails without express permission could be considered trespass.
 If you do choose to ride on a permissible snowmobile trail, please use bright flashing lights front and rear and yield to any snowmobilers you encounter.